-This is the transition from the State 1: Reference State to the State 2: Native/Invaded State due to the introduction and establishment of exotic cool-season grasses (typically Kentucky bluegrass, smooth brome, crested wheatgrass, Canada bluegrass, and/or annual bromes).
-This transition was probably inevitable and corresponded to a decline in native warm-season and cool-season grasses it may have been exacerbated by chronic season-long or heavy late season grazing.
+This is the transition from the State 1: Reference State to the State 2: Native/Invaded State due to the introduction and establishment of exotic cool-season grasses (typically Kentucky bluegrass, smooth brome, crested wheatgrass, and/or annual bromes).
+This transition was probably inevitable and corresponded to a decline in native warm-season and cool-season grasses; it may have been exacerbated by chronic season-long or heavy late season grazing.
 Complete rest from grazing and suppression of fire could also have hastened the transition.
-The threshold between states was crossed when exotic cool-season grasses became established on the site.
+The threshold between states was crossed when Kentucky bluegrass, smooth brome, crested wheatgrass, annual bromes, or other exotic species became established on the site.